Indications for: ULTANE

 Susceptibility to malignant hyperthermia.
 Sensitivity to halogenated agents.

 To be administered only by those experienced in general anesthesia.
 Have intubation, artificial ventilation, oxygen and circulatory resuscitation available.
 Sevoflurane exposure >2 MAC hours at flow rates 1 to <2L/min and fresh gas flow rates <1L/min: not recommended.
 Renal insufficiency.
 Severe hepatic impairment.
-Monitor BP, hepatic and renal function, urine flow during treatment.
+Monitor BP, ECG, hepatic and renal function, respiration, urine flow during treatment.
 Neuromuscular disease (eg, Duchenne muscular dystrophy).
 Susceptible to congenital long QT syndrome.
 Dessicated CO2 absorbents.
 Pediatric neurotoxicity risk with repeated or prolonged use.
 Elderly.
 Premature infants.
 Labor & delivery.
-Pregnancy (Cat.B).
+Pregnancy.
+Nursing mothers.

 Concomitant KOH containing CO2 absorbents: not recommended.
+Risk of ventricular arrhythmias with epinephrine.
 Hyperkalemia with succinylcholine.
+Marked hypotension with calcium antagonists.
+Increased risk of hemodynamic instability during surgical/medical procedures with MAO inhibitors.
 Potentiated by benzodiazepines, opioids, nitrous oxide.
 Potentiates neuromuscular blockers (eg, pancuronium, vecuronium, atracurium).
 Caution with concomitant drugs that prolong the QT interval.